polyglot-compiler/JLang/README.md

 All translations from Java to LLVM IR are complete.
 This means that all Java 7 language features---expressions, control flow, exceptions, method dispatch, switch statements, try-with-resources, initializer blocks, implicit type conversions, etc.---are translated robustly and as specified by the [JLS](https://docs.oracle.com/javase/specs/jls/se7/html/index.html).

-All unit tests currently pass with OpenJDK 7, except for a number of advanced reflection features, primarily related to generics types.
+All unit tests currently pass with OpenJDK 7, except for a number of advanced reflection features, primarily related to generic types.

 All other loose ends (minor bugs, build system issues, etc.) are tracked as GitHub issues as well.
-If you would like to contribute, please read through all of these tracked issues carefully!
+If you would like to contribute, please read through these tracked issues to find a feature to add or a bug to fix!